zxc916684603/ecs/intl.en-US/API Reference/Security groups/AuthorizeSecurityGroup.md

 **Request example 2**

 Grant the access permission of another security group.
 The `NicType` can be set to `intranet` only.
 For mutual accesses between classic network-connected security groups, you can set the permission for another security group in the same region to access your security group.
 This security group can be yours or belong to other `SourceGroupOwnerAccount`.
-For mutual accesses between VPC-connected security groups, you can set the permission for another security group in the same VPC to access your security group.
+For mutual accesses between VPC-Connected security groups, you can set the permission for another security group in the same VPC to access your security group.

 ```
 https://ecs.aliyuncs.com/?Action=AuthorizeSecurityGroup